Asset correlation estimation for inhomogeneous exposure pools: Appendix

 \subsection{Inhomogeneous profile of PDs}

-For the first series of results, we assume the asset correlation $\rho^A$ to be homogeneous within the given pool of exposures, i.e. $L=1$, but we assume a distribution of PDs.
-For the results in this chapter we choose $K=1000$.
-We furthermore choose $n=10^9$ to be very large and $\rho^A=12\%$, which is a value that lies within the range that is relevant in practice.
-Figure \ref{figure_onion_02} shows that for different values of $\pbar$ and $s(p)=\frac{\sigma(p)}{\sqrt{\pbar(1-\pbar)}}$ we always have $\rho^A\%<100\%$, i.e. the measured asset correlation is always reduced if a homogeneous exposure pool is assumed.
-We use $s(p)$ for characterising the width of the PD distribution instead of just $\sigma(p)$ in order to make standard deviations for different values of $\pbar$ comparable.
-Note that the highest standard deviation possible for a given $\pbar$ is $\sqrt{\pbar(1-\pbar)}$.
+For the first series of results, we assume the asset correlation $\rhoa$ to be homogeneous within the given pool of exposures, i.e. $L=1$, but we assume a distribution of PDs.
+For the results in this section we choose $K=1000$.
+We furthermore choose $n=10^9$ to be very large and $\rhoa=12\%$, which is a value that lies within the range that is relevant in practice.
+Figure \ref{figure_onion_02} shows that for different values of $\pbar$ and $s(p)=\frac{\sigma(p)}{\sqrt{\pbar(1-\pbar)}}$ we always have $\rhoa\%<100\%$, i.e. the measured asset correlation is always reduced if a homogeneous exposure pool is assumed.
+We use $s(p)$ for characterizing the width of the PD distribution instead of just $\sigma(p)$ in order to make standard deviations for different values of $\pbar$ comparable.

-If $s(p)=0$, i.e. if the PD is constant throughout the pool, there is no reduction of the asset correlation, as in this case the equations (\ref{singlebucket}) and (\ref{multibucket3}) are identical. $s(p)=1$ implies that the portfolio is split into two exposure pools: one pool containing $n(1-\pbar)$ exposures with PD $p_1=0$ and the other pool containing $n\pbar$ exposures with PD $p_2=100\%$.
-The default rates in both pools cease to be random and the overall default rate $\DRb$ is constant and equal to $\pbar$.
-Hence $\var (\DRb) = 0$, which is also the result given by equation (\ref{multibucket}) for this exposure constellation.
-Backing out the asset correlation from (\ref{singlebucket}) leads then, in the limit $n\rightarrow \infty$, to $\tilde{\rho}^A=0$ and for $n<\infty$ to a slightly negative $\tilde{\rho}^A$.
+If $s(p)=0$, i.e. if the PD is constant throughout the pool, there is no reduction of the asset correlation, as in this case the equations (\ref{singlebucket}) and (\ref{multibucket3}) are identical. $s(p)=1$ implies that the portfolio is split into two exposure pools with PDs $p_1=0$ and $p_2=100\%$.
+The overall default rate ceases to be random and $\var (\DRb) = 0$.
+Backing out the asset correlation from (\ref{singlebucket}) leads to $\rhoatilde=0$ in the limit $n\rightarrow \infty$.
 For $0<s(p)<1$ the backed out asset correlation is reduced and this reduction increases the larger $s(p)$ gets.

-Note that for a given $s(p)$ the reduction is the highest, the smaller $p$ is.
-This picture, however, is not robust in the sense that it is reversed if we do not use $s(p)$ to characterise the width of the distribution around $\pbar$ but for instance the coefficient of variation $c_v(p)=\sigma(p) / p$.
-See figure \ref{figure_onion_05} in the appendix.